2011 Valencian regional election

-A regional election was held in the Valencian Community on Sunday, 22 May 2011, to elect the 8th Corts of the autonomous community.
+A regional election was held in the Valencian Community on 22 May 2011 to elect the 8th Corts of the autonomous community.
 All 99 seats in the Corts were up for election.
-It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in twelve other autonomous communities and local elections all across Spain.

 The election was won by the People's Party (PP), which increased its majority despite a drop in its vote share.
 The Socialist Party of the Valencian Country (PSPV–PSOE) continued its long term decline and, similarly to the PSOE's performance in other regions with concurrent elections, it sustained severed damage from voters—weary of the ongoing financial crisis affecting the country—and obtained one of its worst electoral results since the autonomous community's inception.
 On the other hand, the electoral alliance between United Left of the Valencian Country (EUPV) and the Valencian Nationalist Bloc (Bloc) which contested the 2007 election had dissolved, with both parties entering the legislature much at the expense of the declining PSOE.
 The Bloc, running together with Valencian People's Initiative (IdPV) and The Greens–Ecologist Left of the Valencian Country (EV–EE) under the Coalició Compromís umbrella, entered parliament on its own for the first time in history.

-While Francisco Camps was able to get re-elected as president, his alleged implication in the Gürtel corruption scandal would see his resignation just one month into his third term in July.
+While Francisco Camps was able to get re-elected as president, his alleged implication in the Gürtel affair would see his resignation just one month into his third term in July.
 He would be succeeded by Alberto Fabra, who would serve in the post for the remainder of the term.

 Overview

-Under the 1982 Statute of Autonomy, the Corts Valencianes were the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 1982 Statute of Autonomy, the Corts Valencianes were the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Corts Valencianes expired four years after the date of their previous election.
+Amendments in 2006—taking effect after the 2007 election—abolished fixed-term elections, instead allowing the term of the Corts to expire after an early dissolution.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Journal of the Valencian Government (DOGV), with election day taking place 54 days after the decree's publication.
+The previous election was held on 27 May 2007, which meant that the chamber's term would have expired on 27 May 2011.
+The election decree was required to be published in the DOGV no later than 3 May 2011, setting the latest possible date for election day on 26 June 2011.